-Young Aboriginal Australians were recruited via local youth services, and health services designed for youth who use illicit drugs in inner-city Sydney (NSW).
+Young Aboriginal Australians were recruited via local youth services, and health services designed for youth who use illicit drugs in inner-city Sydney.
 Participants with known drug use were invited to the focus group by health service staff.
 Participation was voluntary and, following a discussion about the study, the provision of a participant information statement and the opportunity to ask questions, all participants provided written informed consent.
 Food was provided along with reimbursement for participation ($30).
 Due to recruitment difficulties, only one focus group was conducted (male and female combined).
-This was supplemented by in-depth, face-to-face, individual interview with two males who were known to inject drugs, recruited from a drug treatment service.
-An experienced Aboriginal focus group facilitator (TJ) with no local healthcare delivery involvement led the group discussion and conducted the one-on-one interviews, using the same framework for discussion.
+This was supplemented by in-depth, face-to-face, individual interviews with two males who were known to inject drugs, recruited from a drug treatment service.
+An experienced Aboriginal focus group facilitator (TJ) with no local healthcare delivery involvement led the two-hour group discussion and conducted the one-on-one interviews, using the same framework for discussion.
 Two non-Indigenous researchers (CG, and AW) were present as observers and assistants at the focus group, but did not participate.
-The duration of the focus group was approximately two hours.
-Focus groups and interviews were audio-recorded and transcribed.
+Focus groups and interviews were audio-recorded and transcribed verbatim.

 Qualitative data analysis